werdl/opentalk/README.md

 - if Peer B is satisfied that all new blocks are correctly signed, they add the new block to their version of the round blockchain

 ## todo
-- [ ] ensure all messages are encrypted after the handshake